It Starts With You

 First appearance at a bench trial in magistrate court is free.
 Additional appearances & jury trials will be billed per contract.

-This is only an estimate and Attorney fees quoted are for professionally managed properties with approved documentation only.
+This is only an estimate and Attorney fees quoted are for professionally managed properties with approved documentation who utilize our firm for all of their evictions.
 Clerk Filing Fees & Sheriff Process Fees for which you are reimbursing our firm are set by the State Legislature and may change with or without notice.
+Costs vary based on property type, lease type, and other variables.
+For a firm quote of all fees, please contact our firm.